kaankutan/django-qstash/README.md

 Django can be serverless and is pretty easy to do thanks to Docker and the countless hosting options and services out there.
 Celery cannot be serverless, at least yet.

 Let's face it.
 Celery is a powerful tool to run async background tasks but it comes at a cost.
 It needs at least one server running 24/7.
-For best performance it needs 2 (one worker, one beat).
+For best performance, it needs 2 (one worker, one beat).
 It also needs Redis or RabbitMQ.
+In a traditional Django setup with Celery and Redis, you need to run 3 to 4 different processes.
 Most background processes that are tied to web apps are not serverless; they have to "listen" for their next task.

 To make Django truly scale-to-zero and serverless, we need to drop Celery.